neoteristis/peip2-chat-room/docs/devlog.md

 ### Starting to work on the templates

 I'm following the way they are doing templates in the link from [Project Structure](#project-structure).

+I first tried to do it on my own but later learned that I can use any bootstrap for the project design.
+I used the following [template](https://bootsnipp.com/snippets/1ea0N)